• Skip to primary navigation

 Ingredients needed for mild chilli con carne.

-• Chorizo - adds a delicious smoky flavour to the chilli.
+Chorizo - adds a rich, smoky flavour that makes the chilli extra tasty.

-• Red Pepper - sliced into strips, or you could cut the pepper into smaller pieces if you prefer.
+Red pepper - sliced into strips, or chopped smaller if preferred.

 🔪 Instructions